victorvogelpoel/Serilog.Sinks.MFilesObject/README.md

 - The `MFilesObject` sink implementation builds upon the `Serilog.Sinks.PeriodicBatching` to collect LogEvents before sending these off to the destination Log object in the vault.
 After installation, the vault will have an object type, class and property definition for logging.
 - The demo vault application updates the logging level when saving the vault application configuration.
 The configured level is translated to LoggingLevelSwitch for the `Serilog.Sinks.MFilesObject` sink.

+## Acknowledgments

+A big thanks to:

+- Chris Plenter, for peer reviewing and M-Files technical advising.